This set of Dairy Engineering Questions and Answers for Aptitude test focuses on “Regulations – 3”.

 6. Milk marketed, today as low-fat milk has no more than _____% milk fat.

 Explanation: Low-fat milk contains 1% milk fat.
 Fat-free milk, also called nonfat or skim, contains no more than 0.2% milk fat.

 7. The whey proteins in milk constitute about _____% of the protein found in milk.

 Explanation: Whey proteins are present in milk as a form of protein.
 They constitute about 18% of milk protein.

 8. Adolescents have a recommendation of _________ milligrams of calcium per day.

 Explanation: Calcium is very important for infants for their bone health.
-It has be recommended that adolescents have least 1300 milligrams of calcium per day.
+It has been recommended that adolescents have least 1300 milligrams of calcium per day.

 9. If vitamin A is added to milk, it must be at a level of no less than ______ international units (I.U.) per quart.

 Explanation: Vitamin is often added to the milk.
-In case of this addition , Vitamin A level shouldn’t be less than 2000 I.U. per quarts.
+In the case of this addition, Vitamin A level shouldn’t be less than 2000 I.U. per quarts.